winedarksea/AutoTS/extended_tutorial.md

 **Backwards** cross validation works backwards from the most recent data.
 First the most recent forecast_length samples are taken, then the next most recent forecast_length samples, and so on.
 This makes it more ideal for smaller or fast-changing datasets.

 Only a subset of models are based from initial validation to cross validation.
-The number of models is set such as `models_to_validate = 10`.
+The number of models is set such as `models_to_validate=10`.
 If you suspect your most recent data is not fairly representative of the whole, it would be a good idea to increase this parameter.

 ### A more detailed example:
 Here, we are forecasting the traffice along Interstate 94 between Minneapolis and St Paul in (lovely) Minnesota.
 This is a great dataset to demonstrate a recommended way of including external variables - by including them as time series with a lower weighting.